gvwilson/fiction/in-heck/index.md

 but it was already too late.
 Special Blazes had come around the corner with Bee Six Vee behind him.

-The Prosecutor touched a finger to the brim of his hat.
+The Regulator touched a finger to the brim of his hat.
 "Morning," he said.
 "Hope I'm not interrupting anything."